event-driven-dotnet/EventDriven.ReferenceArchitecture/ReadMe.md

    - Switch to the Debug tab and select "with Dapr" configuration.
    - Set breakpoints as needed and press F5 to start debugging.

-### Usage: EventDriven.CQRS.Abstractions
+### Development Guide

-> This section describes how to build the Customer and Order services from scratch using the **EventDriven.CQRS.Abstractions** package.
+> This section describes how to build the Customer and Order services from scratch using the **EventDriven.DDD.Abstractions** package.
 For your own project substitute `Customer` and `Order` for your own aggregate entites and related classes.

 1. Add **Domain** and **CustomerAggregate** folders to the project, then add a `Customer` class that extends `Entity`.
    - Add properties representing entity state.